DEFENSIVE COACHING STAFF

 During his playing days at Missouri Southern, Bradley was a two-time all-conference linebacker.
 Prior to college, he was an all-state performer as a prep offensive and defensive lineman at Joplin High School.

 Bradley married Jacquelyn Dukart in June 2008.
-The couple has two daughters, Briauna and Kiara Nicole.
+The couple has three children, Briauna, Kiara Nicole and Marcus.

 Mark Watson Jr. came to Vermillion alongside head coach Bob Nielson in December of 2015.
 Watson is the Coyotes’ cornerbacks coach, the position he held for Nielson at Western Illinois in 2015.